hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 # All Roads Lead to Kdb: A Python to Production tale

 Introducing Emma Monad, the main character of our story and CTO of Mad Flow, a large and fictional company dedicated to improving the quality of life in Madrid.
 Emma was facing the real-world challenge of tackling the issue of heavy traffic in the city.
-However, she found herself grappling with an outdated, ad-hoc constructed, somewhat inflexible, though open data and analytics Mad Flow infrastructure stack.
+However, she found herself grappling with an outdated, ad-hoc constructed, somewhat inflexible, Mad Flow infrastructure stack.
 It was a code base that incorporated various modules developed over time, by in-house data science, engineering and developer teams with the help of occasional interns from the nearby university.
 The application was predominantly built in Python, the most popular programming language of data science over the last decade.

 However, there were problems with the infrastructure.
 While open and customizable, it suffered with chaotic organization and frequent performance issues, meaning it was slow and unwieldy when incorporating new traffic data-sets or building new insights quickly.
 This combined to hinder their ability to define and progress effective transport solutions for the city.
 Emma wanted to take the greatness of the Mad Flow code base, unlock its true potential, and help fulfil its and their mission of transforming Madrid into a morepleasant, efficient and environmentally friendly city.